waseem18/blog/_posts/2018-08-21-python-meta-classes.md

 comments: true
 ---

 Everything in Python is an object.
-So Lists, Strings, Functions, Modules everything are objects.
+So Lists, Strings, Functions, Modules, Classes everything are objects.
 Wait, but what actually is an *object*?

 Different programming languages define *object* in a different style.
 Talking about Python, *everything is an object* in the sense that it can be assigned to a variable or passed as an argument to a function.
 In short, anything that goes on the right hand side of the equation is an object.

+## Classes as Objects

+Going by the fact that we can

+* Assign a class to a variable
+* Add attributes to it
+* Can pass it as a function parameter

+we can say that Classes are objects too.